 Determining the average effect of HVAC system characteristics on SEER - To determine the average effect of variation in individual HVAC system characteristics on SEER, simulate the building prototypes that produce the median SEER values resulting from the previous step using the full set of example cooling systems having minimum, maximum, and median sensitivity to outdoor temperature and cycling effects.
-Use these results to estimate the expected uncertainty in actual SEER due to the typical variation in individual cooling system performance characteristics for systems with the same SEER rating (i.e., the scatter in Figure 1).
+Use these results to estimate the expected uncertainty in actual SEER due to the typical variation in individual cooling system performance characteristics for systems with the same SEER rating (i.e., the vertical scatter in Figure 1).

-4.0 Findings regarding key assumptions of the SEER rating procedure
+4.0 Findings About Key Assumptions of the SEER Rating Procedure

-Several assumptions implicit in the SEER rating process, described previously in Section 2, are not realistic for California buildings and climates.
+Several assumptions implicit in the SEER rating process, described in Section 2 above, are not realistic for California buildings and climates.
 This section examines the validity of these assumptions for typical California residential buildings across all California climate zones.

-4.1 Cooling efficiency is linearly in outdoor temperature
+4.1 Cooling Efficiency is Linearly in Outdoor Temperature

 How valid is the assumption that cooling efficiency sensitivity to outdoor temperature is linear?
-See Figure 6.
+See Figure 5.

-For many cooling systems, the sensitivity of cooling efficiency to outdoor temperature tends to be linear (Figure 2), however, this is not always the case (Figure 6).
+For many cooling systems, the sensitivity of cooling efficiency to outdoor temperature tends to be linear (Figure 2), however, this is not always the case (Figure 5).

-Figure 6 System Efficiency (EER) as a function of outdoor temperature
+Figure 5 System Efficiency (EER) as a function of outdoor temperature